luckyshot/OpenSound/README.md

 - JavaScript/jQuery
 - PHP
 - JSON API
-(no database, it's file-based for simplicity)
+(no database, it's <a href="https://github.com/luckyshot/php-file-database">file-based</a> for simplicity)

 Roadmap
 ----------------------
-I'm currently focusing on getting a prototype functioning.
+We are currently focusing on getting a prototype functioning.
 These features are not part of the MVP although pretty cool to implement in the future, so I've noted them down:

 - Latency detector for perfect sync and gap-less playback (early versions will use HTTP requests and detect the ping, in the future we will move to WebSockets or a higher performance protocol)
+- Get computer audio output so OpenSound is not limited to playing music through the browser but can actually stream music from Spotify and any other software (there's solutions for it although we may need to reccur to Flash)
 - Multiple playlists
 - IDE3 tags detection
 - Password protected access
 - Cross-fade songs (using two audio tags)
 - P2P (server-less) capability (there's solutions for it although we may need to reccur to Flash)
-- iOS, Android, Firefox app
+- iOS, Android, Firefox OS apps